jhuckaby/s3-api/docs/API.md

 | `size` | Integer | The objects's size in bytes. |
 | `mtime` | Integer | The object's modification date, as Epoch seconds. |

+**Notes:**

+- Always include a trailing slash when specifying directories.

 ### listFolders

 The `listFolders()` method fetches a listing of remote S3 files and "subfolders" that exist under a specified key prefix.
 The S3 storage system doesn't *really* have a folder tree, but it fakes one by indexing keys by a delimiter (typically slash).
 This method fetches one subfolder level only -- it does not recurse for nested folders.
 Example: